obiwanjacobi/Zsharp/docs/compiler/meta.md

 ## Intrinsic Attributes

 The compiler will allow accessing intrinsic attributes of the compiled code.
-These attributes are constants whose value was determined by the compiler at compile time and they do not take up any storage in the program.
+These attributes are constants whose value was determined by the compiler at compile time.

 A special operator is used to access them: `#`